top of page

 This Tailgate Talk is part of the NLTAPA collection.

-An employee was inside a truck rolling empty drums onto the truck's lift gate and lowering it.
-Another employee was removing the drums and sending the lift gate back up.
-The employee inside the vehicle had his back to the lift gate as he pulled the next drum towards the gate - which he thought was even with the bed of the truck.
-As he swung the drum into place and stepped onto what was now open space, he fell off the truck onto the lowered gate.
-Following him down was the drum he was moving and he sustained additional injuries.
+In one incident, an employee was inside a truck rolling empty drums onto the lift gate while another employee removed drums and raised the gate.
+The worker inside the truck had his back to the lift gate as he pulled the next drum into place, assuming the gate was level with the truck bed.
+As he swung the drum and stepped forward, he fell onto the lowered gate, with the drum following him, causing additional injuries.

 bottom of page